All learner drivers need to have a provisional driving licence in order to drive legally on UK roads.

 You should be wary of unofficial sites that offer to process your licence application, as they often charge a hefty admin fee on top of the cost of your licence.
 By going direct to the DVLA online you’ll pay £34 or £43 if you apply by post.

 Postal applications can take up to three weeks, whereas online applications should be processed within a week.

 A provisional licence, as with a full UK driving licence, lasts until the day of your 70th birthday.

 As with a full driving licence you need to renew it every 10 years and you must let the DVLA know every time you change address, or you face a fine of up to £1,000.

 No one can take to the roads without holding valid car insurance.
 There are three levels of cover in the UK:

-third party only pays out if you damage another person’s vehicle or property, and injure passengers, other drivers or pedestrians
+Third party only - which pays out if you damage another person’s vehicle or property, and injure passengers, other drivers or pedestrians

-third party, fire and theft covers the above, plus damage or loss to the insured’s vehicle following a fire, theft or attempted theft
+Third party, fire and theft - this covers the above, plus damage or loss to the insured’s vehicle following a fire, theft or attempted theft

-comprehensive insurance will pay out id damage or injury is incurred to others, their property or the insured or their car
+Comprehensive insurance - will pay out if damage or injury is incurred to others, their property or the insured or their car

 If you are only learning in a registered instructor’s car, then their insurance will cover you.
 However, if you are learning in a private vehicle - be it a friend’s, family member's or even your own - then you will need insurance to drive it on public roads.